We Keep Less So You Make More

 - Product liability: Some products can malfunction and cause fires or explosions, while others may be mislabeled or fail to come with proper warnings.
 Others can cause complications that lead to death, such as faulty braking systems on cars or defective airbags that fail to protect car drivers and passengers upon impact.

-- Car accidents: Car crashes are one of the leading causes of wrongful death claims, killing millions of people annually.
+- Motorcycle, truck and Car accidents: Car crashes are one of the leading causes of wrongful death claims, killing millions of people annually.
 Whether your loved one was a driver, passenger, motorcyclist, or pedestrian, you can trust our team to find the responsible party and ensure they don’t get away with their carelessness.
 Some common causes of auto accident fatalities include DUI, distracted driving, and fatigued driving.

 - Medical malpractice: Medical professionals must be extremely careful and vigilant when treating or diagnosing patients, especially if patients are suffering from a health condition that must be treated immediately.
 One small mistake can lead to death if a surgery goes wrong and an organ is damaged, or if someone’s cancer isn’t diagnosed in time before the patient becomes extremely sick.